bnb/site/_posts/2015-11-21-frameworks-are-cool.md

 As a rookie, the first thing you will now think is probably something like "Oh look!
 He stopped caring about performance, simply because he's tired of looking for the best possible solution".
 So I will try to explain why it's much better now than it was before (and not worse).

 This might sound a bit funny, but for me, it actually has been more effort to care less about this than caring more about it.
-I had to force myself to put my hands away from those never-ending stories of always wanting to reach the maxium speed and spend more time thinking about how to go bigger steps and improve my projects in an integral way.
+I had to force myself to put my hands away from those never-ending stories of always wanting to reach the maximum speed and spend more time thinking about how to go bigger steps and improve my projects in an integral way.

 Why?
 Because it's 2015.
 Devices and internet connections are getting faster and faster, while we're still spending hours of hours trying to reach such little goals instead of solving the big problems in our world.